 If you do take Selenium in isolation, then I would recommend you monitor the following lab values:

-- Reverse T3 - This may reduce on selenium, but not necessarily
+- Reverse T3 – This may reduce when taking selenium, but not always.

-- Anti thyroglobulin and thyroid peroxidase antibodies - These may decrease on selenium, but not necessarily
+- Antithyroglobulin and thyroid peroxidase antibodies – These may decrease while taking selenium, but not always.

-- RBC Selenium - This should increase as you supplement, if it does not you are likely not absorbing
+- RBC Selenium – This should increase as you take supplements, if it does not you are likely not absorbing.

 And of course, monitor your symptoms.